 From the Chief Diversity Officer to front-line staff, Division of Diversity Equity and Educational Achievement (DDEEA) members work to embody and support diversity, equity, and educational excellence by partnering in the work of diversity & inclusion-focused shared governance committees and divisional bodies.

 Shared governance gives representation to academic staff, university staff, faculty and students, who all take part in making significant decisions concerning the operation of the university.
-Shared governance is a unique and important aspect of life at the University of Wisconsin-Madison.
-Learn more…
+Shared governance is a unique and important aspect of life at the UW.
+Learn more about shared governance at UW–Madison.

 Shared Governance Committees